 - Soy sauce.
 Just a little bit of soy sauce is needed.
 Skip it and use fish sauce if you don't have soy sauce.
 Learn about different types of sauce in Thai cooking here.

 - Sugar.
 White, coconut, palm, monk fruit, or brown sugar works for this fried rice recipe.

-Find the exact measurements along with nutritional information in the recipe card below.
+Find the exact measurements of these ingredients for shrimp fried rice and nutritional information in the recipe card below.